f3-factory/fatfree-psr7-factory/README.md

 });
 ```

-Alternatively you can create a new request objects anywhere manually.
+Alternatively you can create a new request object anywhere manually.
 These are going to be hydrated from the currently available $_SERVER and hive data via:

 ```php
 $request = $f3->make(RequestInterface::class);